-Once configured, propagate the IdP link specific to the Dashlane Business app.
-When your colleagues receive this, they'll be directed to your IdP to authenticate, then directed to a Dashlane account creation using their corporate alias.
-Once provisioned, all users in the defined user security group will appear in the Admin Console's Users tab.
+Once configured, share the IdP link with your users.
+When your users receive this, they'll be directed to your IdP to authenticate, then directed to a Dashlane account creation using their corporate alias.

-In order to set up a SAML SSO invitation, Dashlane Business admins need to do the following:
+In order to set up a SAML invitation, admins need to do the following: